ceraslabs/pattern-deployer/app/views/get_started/_get_started.html.md

 * An EC2 micro instance needs to be launched.
 * A web server and a database server need to be installed in the instance.
-* The web server will host a war file(myapp.war) which is provided by user.
+* The web server will host a war file (e.g., myapp.war) which is provided by user.
-* A user-provided SQL script(mydb.sql) will be executed to setup the database(s)/table(s) in the database server.
+* A user-provided SQL script (e.g., mydb.sql) will be executed to setup the database(s)/table(s) in the database server.

 Here is a more complicated sample pattern